TheAlgorithms/TypeScript/CONTRIBUTING.md

 Algorithms should:

 - Have intuitive class and function names that make their purpose clear to readers.
-- Use TypScript naming conventions and intuitive variable names to ease comprehension.
+- Use TypeScript naming conventions and intuitive variable names to ease comprehension.
 - Be flexible to take different input values.
 - Raise TypeScript exceptions (RangeError, etc.) on erroneous input values.